Roger de Flor: Biography

-Emperor Andronicus II Palaeologus of the Byzantine Empire was facing siege by the Ottoman Turks, an Islamic tribe approaching the capital of his empire after defeating his armies and ransacking most of his domains.
+Emperor Andronicus II Palaeologus of the Byzantine Empire was facing siege by the Ottoman Turks, an Islamic Beylic approaching the capital of his empire after defeating his armies and ransacking most of his domains.
 Looking for assistance from the European kingdoms, Andronicus II made Roger an offer of service along with the Almogavar army under his command.
 In September 1302, Roger with his fleet and army, now known as the Catalan Company, 6,500 strong, arrived at Constantinople.
-He was adopted into the imperial family, married to the emperor's niece Maria Asenina (daughter of Ivan Asen III of Bulgaria), and made grand duke (megas doux) and commander-in-chief of the army and the fleet.
+He was adopted into the imperial family, married to the emperor's niece Maria Asenina (daughter of Ivan Asen III of Bulgaria and Irene Palaiologina), and made grand duke (megas doux) and commander-in-chief of the army and the fleet.

 Facing strong opposition from the powerful Genoese, some weeks passed lost in dissipation, intrigues, and bloody quarrels against the Genoese who were intent on keeping him out of the circles of power.
 Roger and his men were sent into Asia, and reportedly beat the Turks back as far as Armenia and Iran.
 After these successful encounters with the Turks, Roger and his army went into winter quarters at Cyzicus.
 In May 1304 they again took the field, defeated the Turks at Germe along with Byzantine forces under Hranislav and rendered the important service of relieving Philadelphia, then invested and reduced to extremities by the Turks.
 Given his position of unchallenged military power, he was accused of serving his own interest instead of those of the emperor because he was determined to create a principality in the East for himself.
 He sent his treasures to Magnesia, but the people slew his Catalans and seized the treasures.
 He then laid siege to the town, but his attacks were repulsed, and he was compelled to retire.

 Being recalled to Europe, he settled his troops in Gallipoli and other towns, and visited Constantinople to demand pay for the Almogavars.
+Roger was created Caesar, perhaps in December 1304; other sources indicate that the date was shortly before Roger's death ("in 1305 the title of Caesar, which conferred great ceremonial status, though less real power") and even days before ("Flor being promoted kaisar in April 1305").

-Roger was created Caesar, perhaps in December 1304.
-In April 1305, he was assassinated in Adrianople by Andronikos' son Michael.
+In April 1305, he was assassinated in Adrianople by Andronikos' son Michael IX.
 The Catalan Company later avenged itself, plundering from Macedonia to Thrace in what has been called the "Catalan Vengeance".